mozilla-extensions/secure-proxy/README.md

 ## How to install WebExtension

 1. Install web-ext `npm install -g web-ext`
-2. Install dependencies `npm run install`
-3. Build the addon `npm run build`
+2. Build the addon `npm run build`

 ## How to run WebExtension

 1. `web-ext run --verbose -f Nightly`

+## How to build WebExtension

+1. `web-ext build`
+2. In about debugging browse to the dist/ directory

 ## Dependencies